 Before I bought my first digital camera (truly a watershed moment), I spent many years in the classroom, beginning as a kindergarten teacher.
 Although I developed a genuine and lasting respect for kindergarten teachers, I quickly learned that kindergartners were too young, always underfoot, and definitely not for me.

-Hustling out of kindergarten, I skipped over first and second grade and eventually landed happily in fifth grade, where, for 26 years, I taught mostly reading and writing with some science, math, and social studies thrown in.
-I closed out my career in seventh and eighth grade, teaching writing, just writing, for seven years.
+Leaving kindergarten behind, I skipped over first and second grade and landed happily in fifth grade, where, for 26 years, I taught mostly reading and writing with some science, math, and social studies thrown in.
+Eventually I closed out my classroom career in seventh and eighth grade, teaching writing, just writing, for seven years.
 I loved it and wished it hadn’t taken so long to find my true home.

-Finally, after 33 years in the classroom, I decided it was time to move on, so I retired, bought a digital camera, and headed outdoors.
+Finally, after 33 years in the classroom, I retired, bought a digital camera, and headed outdoors.
 Now I am blessed to be able to spend hours in my favorite outdoor locations, camera in hand, enjoying God’s wonderful creation.
-My accumulated collection of 50,000 pictures, many of them captured along the trails in local parks, led to the creation of my blog Seen Along the Trail , where many (although not all) of the pictures were captured somewhere along the trail.
+My accumulated collection of more than 50,000 pictures, many of them captured along the trails in local parks, led to the creation of my blog Seen Along the Trail , where many (although not all) of the pictures were captured somewhere along the trail.

 - Our family includes three daughters, three sons-in-law, and eight (adult) grandchildren.

-- I love dogs, so I can’t forget to mention our dog Gulliver, a much loved (and very spoiled) senior springer spaniel.
+- I love dogs, so I can’t forget to mention our senior dog, Gulliver, a much loved (and very spoiled) springer spaniel.

-That’s probably more than you need to know, so I will stop here and close by inviting you to grab your camera and join me for a photowalk along the trail.
+That’s probably more than you need to know, so I will close by inviting you to grab your camera and join me for a trail walk.